Sedation Dentistry Cottonwood Heights

 IV Sedation

-IV sedation is the strongest method we offer, as it involves administering the medication directly into the bloodstream for a near-immediate effect.
-We typically recommend it for patients who have severe dental phobia or who are undergoing a more extensive and lengthy procedure, as the effects are greater and last longer.
+IV sedation is the strongest method offered at White Peak Dental, as it involves administering the medication directly into the bloodstream for a near-immediate effect.
+We typically recommend it for patients who have severe dental phobias or who are undergoing a more extensive and lengthy procedure, as the effects are greater and last longer.
 Because the sedation won’t wear off for several hours, you’ll need to be prepared to have someone ready to drop you off and pick you up from our office.